1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 of hereditary patholog”
 (Medvedev and Lerner, p.
 78)

-“the
-Pravda article implied “resemblances” between the scientific
-work of Kol’tsov and that of the “fascist thug Lenz.”
-Berg
-was similarly attacked on the basis of his long-forgotten book,
-Nomogenesis, published in 1922.5”
-(Medvedev and Lerner, p.
-80)

 “was published just before the elections to the
 AS to fill a vacancy in genetics, and the candidates for that